Shagshag/prestashop-documentation/AdminTabCore.md

 * Class name: AdminTabCore
-* Namespace:
 * This is an **abstract** class
 * **Warning:** this class is **deprecated**.
 This means that this class will likely be removed in a future version.
-* This class is defined in [classes/AdminTab.php line 30](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/AdminTab.php#30)
+* This class is defined in [classes/AdminTab.php line 30](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/AdminTab.php#L30)